zakswainedur/orbital-fitting-algorithm/README.md

 ## Features

 - **Data Processing:** Reads and processes observational data from CSV files.
+- **Orbital Projection:** Uses a set of rotations to project the orbit onto the observational frame.
 - **Orbital Parameter Estimation:** Utilizes least squares optimization to fit orbital parameters.
 - **Visualization:** Generates 2D and 3D plots to visualize observed data and fitted orbits.
 - **Uncertainty Analysis:** Provides estimates of uncertainties in the fitted parameters.